aptech/docs/docs/CR-writer.rst

     fp = close(fp);

-In this example, a 10000x10 data set of Normal random numbers is written to a data set called :file:`data.dat`.
+In this example, a 10000x10 dataset of Normal random numbers is written to a dataset called :file:`data.dat`.
 The variable names are ``X01 - X10``.

 .. seealso:: Functions `open`, `close`, `create`, :func:`readr`, :func:`saved`, :func:`seekr`